 Paludiculture uses crops that can be grown on wet soil, usually by finding uses for plants that grow naturally on wetland.
 This allows productive agriculture to take place without draining the land.

-What are you doing within CANAPE?
+What have you done within CANAPE?

 Currently those that are best placed to take advantage of paludiculture do not always have access to information they need to make the switch.
 They may also lack the confidence that the markets for the products exist.
 Existing agricultural policy and subsidies do not always support rewetting of land.
 This limits farmer’s ability to move away from current agricultural practices.